-This coffee brewer can be used with any of the great tasting K-Cup flavors or with the included HomeBarista filter cup, so you can use your favorite ground beans.
+This coffee brewer can be used with any of the great tasting K-Cup flavours or with the included HomeBarista filter cup, so you can use your favourite ground beans.
 Combined with a hot water option for tea, cocoa, or soup, you get a lot of brewing versatility out of this coffee maker.
 Beverages can be brewed in five cup sizes and two temperature settings.

 The removable water tank is a very large 72 ounces, and a charcoal water filter guarantees pure water for your brew (5).
 A built-in rinse feature automatically cleans the inside of the brew chamber.
 There is also a programmable auto-on function, for those who like their coffee ready and waiting for them, and an auto-off is triggered after 30 minutes.